k2controls/EGR111/sprint4/week10/index.md

 - ttt solution review

+- ttt_w_ptr
-- ttt (refactor of tic tac toe using pointers)
+  - refactor of tic tac toe using board pointer

 - Week 10 project - Checkers
-  - Requirement: Create a first version of checkers enabling Black and Red players to move their checkers to open spaces.
+  - Requirement: Create a first version of checkers enabling Black and Red players to move their checkers to open spaces. **No Jump move required!**
   - Process:
     1. Download starter files
     2. Work with your partner to analyze starter solution.
 Add comments.
 Be prepared to share.